Abraham Alechenwu: AC Milan friendly

-Iraklis Thessaloniki
+Iraklis

-In July 2010 Abraham signed for Iraklis Thessaloniki F.C. in the Greek Super League.
+In July 2010 Abraham signed for Iraklis in the Super League Greece.

 Vardar Skopje

 In June 2012, Abraham signed a one-and-a-half contract with Vardar in the Macedonian First Football League.
 He played with the team in their away match against BATE Borisov in the 2012–13 UEFA Champions League qualifiers however, he was released before the start of domestic season in Macedonia, and, with the transfer window still open, Abraham ended up returning to Albania where he joined Besa Kavajë.

 Adriatiku Mamurrasi

 Following Kastrioti Krujë's relegation from the Albanian Superliga, Alechenwu left the club in search of a new team, and he ended up joining Adriatiku Mamurrasi in the Albanian First Division who had serious ambitions regarding achieving promotion to the top flight for the first time in its history.

 Laçi

 In August 2016, Abraham returned to top flight and signed a one-year contract with Laçi.